pratibha4567/Pratibha/README.md

 In above circuit need to get Vout=1.77V

 Introduction:
-In experiment 1 considered power by that got current value.Here also should consider same value.So Id=2.77×10^-5
+In circuit 1 considered power by that got current value.Here also should consider same value.So Id=2.77×10^-5

 Circuit design: